KaiSoellch/devdocs/source/blog/_posts/2015-10-14-graph-based-reco-engine.md

 *customer* and *items* as nodes, one might have *edges* like "purchased".
 This way one could design a graph with all *items* all *customers* purchased.

-Graph databases are popular everywhere where meaninful information should be extracted from such kind of information network.
+Graph databases are popular everywhere where meaningful information should be extracted from such kind of information network.
 Popular examples are recommendation engines for e.g. products, movies or even friends in social networks.
 Even though it is possible to represent such structures in relational databases, graph databases are actually made for this kind of requirement and might be prefarable in regards of performance and maintainability.